Ever since visiting Ireland as a child, I've been fascinated by the history, culture and folklore of this island known as the Emerald Isle.

 A Very Lucky Birthday Tradition and an Irish Blessing

 The Irish are also famous for all their traditions and legends.
 One birthday tradition involves young children.
-The kids are turned upside down and have their head tapped against the top of their birthday cake.
+The kids are turned upside down and have their heads tapped against the top of their birthday cake.
 They get one birthday bump like this for each year of age that they now are.

 This old and very strange tradition is meant to bring lots of good luck and also fortune to the birthday child.
 I hope that they don’t get a sticky head from the cake icing though.